Garamantes: History

-Society
+Society and culture

-In the 1960s, archaeologists excavated part of the Garamantes' capital at modern Germa (situated around 150 km west of modern-day Sabha) and named it Garama (an earlier capital, Zinchecra, was located not far from the later Garama).
+In the 1960s, archaeologists excavated part of the Garamantes' capital at modern Germa (situated around 150 km west of modern-day Sabha) and named it Garama (an earlier capital, Zinkekara, was located not far from the later Garama).
 Current research indicates that the Garamantes had about eight major towns, three of which have been examined as of 2004.
 In addition they had a large number of other settlements.
 Garama had a population of around four thousand and another six thousand living in villages within a 5 km radius.
+Up to 50,000 people could have lived in the whole wadi.

 Nikita et al. (2011) indicated that the skeletons of the Garamantes do not suggest regular warfare or strenuous activities.
-"The Garamantes exhibited low sexual dimorphism in the upper limbs, which is consistent to the pattern found in agricultural populations and implies that the engagement of males in warfare and construction works was not particularly intense. [...] the Garamantes did not appear systematically more robust than other North African populations occupying less harsh environments, indicating that life in the Sahara did not require particularly strenuous daily activities."
+Nikita et al. (2011) states: "The Garamantes exhibited low sexual dimorphism in the upper limbs, which is consistent to the pattern found in agricultural populations and implies that the engagement of males in warfare and construction works was not particularly intense. [...] the Garamantes did not appear systematically more robust than other North African populations occupying less harsh environments, indicating that life in the Sahara did not require particularly strenuous daily activities."

 Archaeological ruins associated with the Garamantian kingdom include numerous tombs, forts, and cemeteries.
 The Garamantes constructed a network of tunnels, and shafts to mine the fossil water from under the limestone layer under the desert sand.
-The dating of these foggara is disputed, they appear between 200 BCE to 200 CE but continued to be in use until at least the 7th century and perhaps later.
+The dating of these foggara is disputed, they appear between 200 BC to 200 CE but continued to be in use until at least the 7th century and perhaps later.
 The network of tunnels is known to Berbers as Foggaras.
 The network allowed agriculture to flourish, and used a system of slave labor to keep it maintained.

-Slave-raiding

-Based on the Herodotus account that referenced the Garamantes hunting Ethiopian cave-dwellers, Sonja Magnavita and Carlos Magnavita stated:

-Those taking Herodotus’ account verbatim might be disappointed that he remained silent on living merchandises potentially added to that gold (such as humans, i.e. slaves), but other parts of his text are conveniently interpreted with a view to slave raiding and trading: the Garamantes hunting the swift-footed Aithiopian Troglodytes on four-horse chariots.
-Whilst the chariots are identified in the form of Saharan rock art, the Troglodytes remain mysterious.
-Although the ancient Greek text does neither state whether these hunts were slave raids or not, nor where they actually took place, the frequent re-interpretation of this text passage was jointly responsible for the creation of the myth of Saharan slave raids against Black Africans in classical times.
-The scene – a drive-hunt on war-like chariots – gives rise to some speculation.
-Hunting people for other purposes than for enslaving them is admittedly hard to imagine, but nevertheless should be taken into consideration as long as speculation prevails.
+Slave raiding and trading

+Based on Herodotus' account of Garamantes pursuing "Troglodyte Ethiopians", Sonja and Carlos Magnavita (2018) say that "Saharan slave raids against Black Africans in classical times" might be a speculative tale, though they admit that "hunting people for other purposes than for enslaving them is admittedly hard to imagine".
+Nonetheless, five centuries after Herodotus, Roman merchants established themselves in Leptis Magna (Libya) and Lixus (Morocco) to purchase the slaves the Berbers brought from Subsaharan Africa.